Job listings posted on the Google Careers website may be hinting that the long-rumored Pixel Watch is finally on the way.

 Google also recently purchased smartwatch technology from The Fossil Group, which owns and partners with brands like Misfit, Fossil, and Kate Spade to create smartwatches and other accessories.
 The company paid $40 million for the acquisition, but it remains unclear what kind of technology was involved in the transaction.

-The Pixel Watch will be powered by Wear OS, formerly named Android Wear, with the name change made to remove the confusion that the smartwatches will need to be connected to Android smartphones.
-The branding change also brought with it Google Assistant support for the wearable operating system.
+The Pixel Watch will be powered by Wear OS, formerly named Android Wear, with the name change made to remove the confusion that the smartwatches will need to be connected to

 Wear OS has been dealing with several issues, including lag and stutter, as well as the lack of interest from third-party app makers.
 If the Pixel Watch is really on the way, whoever is hired as Google’s VP for Wearables will have the tough job of creating a device that will jump-start Wear OS.